 “If we’re going to put a positive spin on it,” she said, “those are the all the little, tiny places that we can work on — day-to-day, on an ongoing basis — to make it better.
 And that doesn’t require any expertise in this or deep level of study and training.”

-This resonated for Brooke Tucker, a nurse in the UNC medical system.
+This resonated for Brooke Tucker, a nurse from the Triangle.
 She was one of many who said they’d like to change how doctors gather social and geographic data.

 “As soon as you click ‘female,’ they want to know when her first date of period was, is she pregnant, any hysterectomy, postpartum, anything as far as hormones, as far OB/GYN,” she said. “[But] not everyone is the textbook picture.”